Robust Containment Queries over Collections of Rational Parametric Curves via Generalized Winding Numbers: Background and Related Work

 \section{Background and Related Work}

 Even in the ideal and watertight setting, methods of evaluating containment vary wildly depending on the numerical representation of the bounding geometry.
 As simple examples, the operation can be performed trivially for axis-aligned quadrilaterals through the evaluation of inequalities, for spheres by computing a distance to the center, and for triangles using Barycentric coordinates.
-More complicated procedures are necessary for point containment in arbitrary polygons \cite{hains-94-strategies}.
+More complicated procedures are necessary for point containment in arbitrary polygons~\cite{hains-94-strategies}.
 These algorithms can generally be broken down into two categories (see Figure~\ref{fig:ray_casting_vs_winding_number}).

-\textit{Ray Casting} algorithms determine containment by extending a ray from the specified query point out to infinity, and counting the number of times the ray intersects the domain boundary to produce a \textit{crossing number} \cite{shimrat-62-positionofpoint}.
+\textit{Ray Casting} algorithms determine containment by extending a ray from the specified query point out to infinity, and counting the number of times the ray intersects the domain boundary to produce a \textit{crossing number}~\cite{shimrat-62-positionofpoint}.
 As a point moves along this ray, it will alternate between interior and exterior, and therefore an odd (even) crossing number indicates the point is interior (exterior).
-Computing intersections between the given ray and the linear edges of a polygon can be done very efficiently, with many graphics processing units (GPUs) having dedicated ray-tracing cores that can perform the operation massively in parallel \cite{zellmann-22-raytracing}.
-However, these methods are sensitive to the specific ray that is extended, needing to account for special cases when the ray intersects a polygon vertex or entire edge, which can be unnecessarily more costly~\cite{edelsbrunner-90-simulation,sommariva-22-inrs}.
+Computing intersections between the given ray and the linear edges of a polygon can be done very efficiently, with many graphics processing units (GPUs) having dedicated ray-tracing cores that can perform the operation massively in parallel~\cite{zellmann-22-raytracing}.
+However, these methods are sensitive to the specific ray that is extended, needing to account for special cases when the ray intersects a polygon vertex or entire edge, which can be unnecessarily more costly~\cite{edelsbrunner-90-simulation,sommariva-22-inrs}. \textit{Winding number} algorithms are a class of algorithms that are more indifferent to these issues, and, as such, are the type from which we derive our proposed method.
+In a winding number algorithm, we instead count the number of revolutions around the query point made by a particle traveling on the domain boundary~\cite{hormann-2001-pointinpolygon}.
+This value can be considered a generalization of the crossing number, and can be used to determine containment with the same even-odd rule.
+By virtue of not being dependent on any particular extended ray, these algorithms implicitly handle edge-cases that are problematic for ray casting.
+This means even in the context of simple, watertight geometry, such algorithms can be considered a more robust approach to containment queries.